Social inhibition: Background

 Social inhibition can range from normal reactions to social situations to a pathological level, associated with psychological disorders like social anxiety or social phobia.
-Life events are important and are related to our well-being and inhibition levels.
-In a lab study conducted by Buck and colleagues, social inhibition in everyday life was reviewed.
+Life events are important and are related to the well-being and inhibition levels of a person.
+In a laboratory study conducted by Buck and colleagues, social inhibition in everyday life was reviewed.
 Researchers observed how individuals interacted and communicated about different stimuli.
-In this study, there were female participants called "senders" who viewed twelve emotionally loaded stimuli.
-There were also participants in the study called "received" who had to guess which stimuli was viewed by the senders.
+In this study, there were female participants referred to as "senders", who viewed twelve emotionally loaded stimuli.
+There were also participants in the study referred to as "received", who had to guess which stimuli had been viewed by the senders.
 The senders were either alone, with a friend, or with a stranger while viewing the slides.
 The results of the study revealed that being with a stranger had inhibitory effects on communication, whereas being with a friend had facilitative effects with some stimuli and inhibitory effects with others.
 The results show how anyone can be inhibited in daily life, with strangers or even friends.
 Inhibition can also be determined by one's sensitivity levels to different social cues throughout the day.
 Gable and colleagues conducted a study in which they examined different events participants would record at the end of their day.
 Participants were also measured on the behavioral activation system and the behavioral inhibition system.
 The results revealed that individuals with more sensitivity on the behavioral inhibition system reported having more negative effects from daily events.

 Expression can also be inhibited or suppressed because of anxiety to social situations or simple display rules.
-Yarczower and Daruns' study about social inhibition of expression defined inhibition of expression as a suppression of one's facial behavior in the presences of someone or a perceived anxious situation.
-They addressed the display rules we all learn as children; we are told what expressions are suitable for what situations.
-Then as age increases we are socialized into not expressing strong facial emotions.
-However, leaving the face with a reduced expression hinders communication.
-In turn this makes the face a less reliable social cue during social interactions.
-Friedmen and Miller-Herringer bring these nonverbal expressions to the next level by studying individuals that have a greater level of emotional suppression.
-They state that without proper emotional expression social interactions can be much more difficult because others may not understand another individual's emotional state.
+Yarczower and Daruns' study on social inhibition of expression defined inhibition of expression as a suppression of one's facial behavior in the presence of someone or a perceived anxious situation.
+They addressed the display rules commonly learned by a person during childhood; we are told what expressions are suitable for what situations, and as age increases, we are socialized into expressing weaker facial emotions.
+However, leaving the face with a reduced expression hinders communication, in turn making the face a less reliable social cue during social interactions.
+Friedmen and Miller-Herringer bring these nonverbal expressions to light by studying individuals that have a greater level of emotional suppression.
+They state that without proper emotional expression, social interactions can become far more difficult because others may not understand another individual's emotional state.